yourtablecloth/TableClothLite/src/TableClothLite/wwwroot/assets/instruction.md

 ## Sitemap of Major Financial Institutions and Public Institutions in Korea

-When you need to guide users to online services of financial institutions and public institutions, you must provide the exact website address by referring to the information below.
-If you do not know the address, do not guess it yourself, but provide the website address of the institution instead.
+If you need to guide users to use online services of financial institutions and public institutions, you must provide the exact website address by referring to the information below.
+When providing a website address, you should only provide the destination website address that the user needs.
+If you do not know the address, do not guess, but provide the website address of the institution instead.

 ### KB국민은행 (https://www.kbstar.com)